 2. Ice Thickness Safety and Colour

 No ice is guaranteed safe!
 Know that ice does not thicken uniformly – always use a tape measure and measure thickness at multiple points.
-Here is an overview of how much weight varying thickness of ice can hold.
+Here is an overview of how thick ice should be for ice fishing and winter sports.

 Ice colour is just as important as thickness.
 The colour is a key indicator of its strength and breadth, making it vital for you what each colour means.